Exterior Painting Cost

 Wall Crack Repair Costs

-One way to fix a crack in your wall is through crack stitching, which is an inexpensive option, as crack stitching kits cost around £70 to £80.
-These usually include spiral bars, anchor grout, a mixing paddle, nozzles, mortar gun and a trowel.
+One way to fix a crack in your wall is through crack stitching.
+This is an inexpensive option, as crack stitching kits cost around £70 to £80 and usually include equipment such as spiral bars, anchor grout, a mixing paddle, nozzles, mortar gun and a trowel.

 Pointing Costs